intel-lab-lkp/linux/Documentation/power/power_supply_class.rst

   seconds left for battery to be considered full
   (i.e. while battery is charging)

+USBIF_VENDOR_ID
+  Vendor ID (VID) assigned to manufacturer or device vendor associated with the battery by USB Implementers Forum (USB-IF).
+This property is described in "USB Power Delivery Specification Rev3.1 V1.8" Chapter 6.5.5 Battery Capabilities, Section 6.5.5.1 Vendor ID (VID).
+USBIF_PRODUCT_ID
+  Product ID (PID) assigned to the battery, such that if the VID belongs to the manufacturer then the PID will be designated by it.
+Similarly if the VID belongs to the device vendor then the PID will be designated by it.
+This property is described in "USB Power Delivery Specification Rev3.1 V1.8" Chapter 6.5.5 Battery Capabilities, Section 6.5.5.2 Product ID (PID).

 Battery <-> external power supply interaction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~